 Besides, you should bring trekking poles, a hat, sunglasses, sun protector, insect repellent, water, snacks, good hiking shoes, and a camera.

 Furthermore, remember that you are in the mountains and in the mountains, the weather can change very fast.
-The same holds for the weather at Machu Picchu, which is why it is crucial to wear various layers of clothes so that you are prepared for different scenarios.
+The same holds for the Machu Picchu weather, which is why it is crucial to wear various layers of clothes so that you are prepared for different scenarios.

 In case you are planning on visiting Machu Picchu in high season, make sure to book everything in advance as the demand can be really large.